sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-15-Spring Autowire.md

   first_name: ''
   last_name: ''
 ---
-Spring container has capbility of automatically injecting dependencies while intiating bean.
+Spring container has capability of automatically injecting dependencies while initiating bean.
 There are 5 different modes.
 * No Autowire - XML Based Default
 * Autowire by Type - Java Based Default
 * Autowire by Name